flexanalytics/flexit-docs/docs/etl.md

 To change the name/description to something unique, simply click the "Data Flow" text and enter a name.

 #### Source
 Data transform sources extract data from configured [data sources](administration.md#data-sources).
 The drop-down list in the top-left shows existing data sources and also allows you to create a new data source by selecting *Add New*.
 The "# Rows" drop-down will limit the number of rows returned, allowing you to more efficiently test the SQL and set the columns.
 The limit is only applied for testing in this window, but does not apply when the transformation is ran later.
+You can use [parameters](#parameters) and [functions](#functions) in source queries.

 Click the *Run* button to test and verify your SQL and/or data results.